linguistician/Normalize.jl/README.md

 ### Module

-If you want only the module, follow the download options through Code or Git above, or add the package in Julia.
+If you want only the module, add the package in Julia.
 It is recommended to create a project environment beforehand.

 ```
-julia> import Pkg; Pkg.activate("projectname")
+julia> import Pkg; Pkg.activate("project name")

 julia> Pkg.add(url="https://github.com/muhadamanhuri/Normalize.jl")

 julia> using Normalize

+# Excluding the first line, displays all function names in the module.
+julia> for name in names(Normalize); println(name); end

+# Gets info of a function.
+julia> ?<function name>
 ```

 ## Example